srahimeen/MarkupProjectPublic/src/README.md

 import warnings

+Since the import keyword was used, no local libraries were placed in the /vendors folder.

 ### Other Information
 The query for average score was merged into the main menu of program instead of being in the /schema folder.